DEMOCRACY

 -

-A framework that scales across cities, towns, and rural regions — balancing coordination where density demands it and autonomy where it doesn’t.
-Most of our distinctions are not state-driven, they are urban versus rural, and this model adapts to both ecologies.
+Scales across cities, towns, and rural regions, balancing coordination where density demands it and autonomy where it does not.

 JOIN THE MOVEMENT FOR COHERENT DEMOCRACY